mjstraughan/CubingHistory/docs/index.md

 ## Purpose

 This website was created to serve as an archive of cubing history.
-The history of the community has been poorly documented so this is an attempt to recover and preserve the important information.
-This is the result of many hours of studying various message boards, mailing lists, newsletters, books, conversing with others through private messages, and many years of my own experience and knowledge since joining the community in 2005.
-Cubing has moved from being in books in the late 70s and early 80s to now being within internet discussions.
+The history of the community has been poorly documented so this is an attempt to recover and preserve everyone's contributions.
+Information has been compiled from various message boards, mailing lists, newsletters, books, conversing with others through private messages, and many years of my own experience and knowledge since joining the community in 2005.
 All content on the site is original research starting from the very beginning of each subject.
 Nothing is taken from any wiki pages or similar sources.

 If you want to use information from this website, I would love to work with you.
 Send me an email at athefre@gmail.com or contact me on one of the various puzzle communities such as speedsolving.com or Discord.
 My username everywhere is Athefre.
 My real name is Michael James Straughan.